 |Available Discounts||Throughout 2022 we’re offering a 15% discount for each member of a group larger than 4+|

 |Reservation||Please contact us to reserve your trek and we will send you our deposit & payment options.|

 |Customer Service||Please feel free to contact us at any point before your trip for any queries or problems.|

-Leaving the city of Cusco very early in the morning to travel through the Sacred Valley of the Incas, up to abra Malaga (4300 masl / 14108 ft), from where begin our steep descent into the high jungle of the southern Andes.
-We cross fields of fruit trees, coca, tea, coffee etc., in a warm climate.
-Arriving at Santa Maria, a small town where you’ll have a short rest, then continuing our journey passing by Chaullay, a turning in the road which leads to the warm and friendly city of Quillabamba.
+Leave the city of Cusco very early in the morning to travel through the Sacred Valley of the Incas, up to Abra Malaga (4,300m), from where you begin your steep descent into the high jungle of the southern Andes.
+Crossing pampas of fruit trees, cocoa, tea, coffee, etc., in a nice climate.
+Then arrive at Santa Maria, a small town where you’ll take a rest, then continue your journey passing by Chaullay, a turning in the road which leads to the welcoming city of Quillabamba.

 Continuing your path by following the legendary route where the last rebel Incas fleed the Spanish invasion.
 You’ll enjoy this Inca Trail as it passes a fascinating rainforest where the flora and fauna join the historical stories associated with this hike.
 Arriving at camp in Concebidayoq, you’ll take dinner and camp for the night.

-Enjoying a visit to “Siete Tinajas”, a series of waterfalls with many small pools.
-Leaving in private transport for the city of Cusco, where you’ll arrive to check-in to your hotel for the night.
+Enjoy a visit to “Siete Tinajas”, a series of waterfalls with many small pools.
+Leaving in private transport for the city of Cusco, where you’ll arrive at check-in to your hotel for the night.